 - What kind of instrument that you are using

-Therefore anytime you are using an instrument keep your mind open about some possibilities of measurement error being there.
+Therefore, anytime you are using an instrument, keep your mind open about measurement error possibilities.

 How Much Measurement Error is Acceptable?

 According to AIAG (2002), a general rule of thumb for measurement system acceptability is:

 - 10 percent to 30 percent error suggests that the system is acceptable.
 Also, it depends on the importance of the application, cost of the measurement device, cost of repair, and other factors.

 - Consider over 30 percent error is unacceptable.
 Hence you should improve the measurement system.

 The procedure of Measurement Systems Analysis (from here)

 - Determine the type of data collection.
 Identify whether the data is continuous or discrete.

 - Determine the number of appraisers, number of sample parts, and also the number of repeat readings.